rrothwell/tms9900-min-cortex/Adapting an AT27C256 OTP EPROM.md

 On the AT27C256 IC:
 1. The VPP(1) pin needs to be raised outward and joined to the VCC(28) pin.
 2. The A14(27) pin needs to be raised outward and connected to the A14(1) board location.
-This can be accomplished with the IC inserted into a spacer socket and an little solder.
+This can be accomplished with the IC inserted into a spacer socket and a little solder.
 ![AT27C256 Top](/AT27C256%20top.jpeg)
 ![AT27C256 Bottom](AT27C256%20bottom.jpeg)